viclm/numeric-keyboard/README.md

 ## Keyboard

-The keyboard is a pluggable component.
+The keyboard is a pluggable component which supports custom layout and theme.
 In order to be able to work properly in a real scene, it usually needs to match an output interface.

 ### Usage